Music of Georgia (U.S. state): Rock

 The earliest Atlanta-based music maven, Bill Lowery, started the careers of Ray Stevens, Joe South, Jerry Reed, and countless others, and created the first Georgia-based springboard for such talent, National Recording Corporation, sporting not only a record label, but a recording studio and pressing plant.
 Lowery would later work with the likes of Billy Joe Royal, Mac Davis, Dennis Yost & The Classics IV, and The Atlanta Rhythm Section, giving Atlanta national relevance with his Lowery Music group of publishing companies, one of the world's biggest music publishers.
 Noted session and touring drummer, Michael Huey, started his career at Bill Lowery studios.

 Tommy Roe, from Atlanta, had 2 #1 Hot 100 hits, including "Dizzy" in 1969.

 The Allman Brothers Band, founded in Jacksonville, Florida, moved to Macon at the urging of their manager, Phil Walden, who had previously managed Otis Redding.
 The Allman Brothers had a #2 hit on the Billboard Hot 100 with "Ramblin' Man" in 1973.
 Their album Brothers and Sisters went to #1 on the Billboard 200.
 Gregg Allman (d.
 2017), his brother Duane Allman (d.
 1971), and Berry Oakley (d.
 1972) are buried in Macon.
 Walden's Macon-based Capricorn Records, spearheaded the rise of Southern rock, and the success of the Allman Brothers paved the way for other Southern rock bands, including Atlanta Rhythm Section, South Carolina-based Marshall Tucker Band and Lynyrd Skynyrd, also founded in Jacksonville.
 Georgia has also produced a number of Southern rock groups throughout the last three decades, including the Black Crowes (who had a #1 album on the Billboard 200 in 1992), The Georgia Satellites (had a #2 Hot 100 hit with Keep Your Hands to Yourself in '87), Blackberry Smoke, Confederate Railroad, and Drivin' 'N' Cryin'.

 The city of Athens, Georgia, home to the University of Georgia, has been a fertile field for alternative rock bands since the late 1970s.
-Notable bands from Athens include R.E.M., The B-52's (had a #4 Billboard 200 album with Cosmic Thing in 1989, Fred Schneider attended the University of Georgia), Widespread Panic, Drive-By Truckers, Cartel, Of Montreal, and Dead Confederate.
+Notable bands from Athens include R.E.M., The B-52's, Widespread Panic, Drive-By Truckers, Cartel, Of Montreal, and Dead Confederate.
 Athens is also home to the Elephant 6 Recording Company, an indie collective whose members include The Apples in Stereo and Neutral Milk Hotel.
-R.E.M. had 2 #1 albums on the Billboard 200, including Out of Time in 1991.
+R.E.M. had 2 #1 albums on the Billboard 200: Out of Time in 1991 and Monster in 1994.
 R.E.M. had 6 #1 songs on the Alternative Songs chart in the late 80s and 90s.
 Michael Stipe attended the University of Georgia.